There’s more than one ingredient in a better-than-average cup of coffee.

 Large-scale producers engage in complex industrial roasting processes to sort, wash, and dry harvested coffee.

-Smaller farms employ traditional sun drying, which is more vulnerable to adverse weather.
+Smaller farms often employ traditional sun drying, which is more susceptible to adverse weather conditions.
 Both approaches demand constant attention from many careful hands.

 With the comings and goings of the seasons, luxury coffee is: